-Even if you are too young to have watched the TV show that ran from 1949-57, you should be familiar with the Lone Ranger, a fictional character that has become an enduring icon of American culture.
+Even if you are too young to have watched the TV show, you should be familiar with the Lone Ranger, a fictional character that has become an enduring icon of American culture.
 He is a masked ex-Texas Ranger who, with his Native American companion Tonto, fights injustice in the American Old West.
 His alter ego sometimes appears on the football field, not to fight any injustice, but to prove that he can call a game alone without the aid of crewmates.
+This Lone Ranger isn’t a ‘Good Guy.’

 Determining the correct progress spot is perhaps the greatest indicator of a crew’s excellence.
 It is a skill needed on just about every play.
 Of course, there are easy progress calls such as an unhindered runner crossing the goalline or a quarterback sack in team A’s end zone, but most plays require a clear view of the ball and an understanding of when a runner is down by rule.